discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 	</discord-message>
 </div>

 The next part is where it takes a turn–displaying the avatars of all the mentioned users.
 But it's simpler than you may think! `message.mentions.users` returns a Collection (as previously mentioned), which you can loop over in several different ways.
-You'll be using `.map()` to loop here since it allows you to easily collect and store data in a variable to send 1 final message in the end, as opposed to multiple.
+You'll be using `.map()` to loop here since it allows you to easily collect and store data in a variable to send one final message in the end, as opposed to multiple.

 <branch version="11.x">